HomeGold BullionGold CoinsGold Niue Coins

 Niue occupies a unique niche in the world order.
 The nation is a self-governing state that exists in free association with New Zealand.
 The vast majority of diplomatic relations for Niue are handled by the nation of New Zealand on behalf of the people of Niue, and the populace are citizens of New Zealand with Queen Elizabeth II serving as head of state in the capacity of Queen of New Zealand.

 Most of Niue’s people, 90-95%, actually now live in New Zealand, along with 70% of those who actually speak the Niuean language.
 The official languages of the nation are English and Niuean, and the nation’s economy uses the New Zealand dollar as its official currency.

 When you purchase Gold Niue Coins on Silver.com, you’ll find a number of payment methods available to complete your transaction.
-We accept Visa and MasterCard credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
+We accept all major credit and debit cards, as well as paper checks, Pay Pal transfers, and bank wire transfers.
 Credit and debit cards have a maximum purchase of $5,000 and generally take one business day to process.

 Silver.com offers an affordable, tiered shipping schedule.
 All purchases in excess of $3,000 qualify for free standard shipping and insurance.
 With any purchase, expedited shipping is available for an extra fee.
 The United States Postal Service or UPS will handle shipping of all goods.

 All Silver.com products are packaged in discreet boxes for shipping to conceal the identity of your products while in transit.
 Should your packages suffer damage or become lost/stolen, Silver.com will work to correct the situation.
 For lost or stolen products, we work with the carriers to try and locate the packages.
 If your products are damaged, we try to provide replacement products, but are often limited to available supplies.
 If all else fails, Silver.com will file an insurance claim on your behalf to recover your purchase price.